 Running a low-cost, scalable app with Azure Cosmos DB free tier

 Technology enables developers to quickly create apps that simplify our lives.
-But when building an app, the challenge is to identify the right combination of services or tools from the vast options available.
+But when building an app, the challenge is to identify the right combination of services or tools from the vast options available that will enable you to run low-cost, scalable apps.
 Prototyping a solution can be expensive depending on the services used.
 Azure offers a collection of services, for free, that enable developers to test out combinations without the risk of cost.
-Now with the release of a Free Tier for Azure Cosmos DB, developers have access to a whole new set of possibilities to power their apps with real-time, always-on NoSQL database anywhere in the world.
+Now with the release of a free tier for Azure Cosmos DB, developers have access to a whole new set of possibilities to power their apps with real-time, always-on NoSQL database anywhere in the world.

 Tell us about your app, theurlist.
 What does it do and why did you develop it?